CodeYourFuture/syllabus-archive/react/classes-optional/lesson.md

 ## Fetching Data in React

-Most web applications will load data from the server.
-How do we do this in React?
+Data fetching with class components is also a bit different than with Hooks.
+The problem is similar to accessing state, because we can't use `useEffect` inside our class components.
+Instead we can use the class component lifecycle.

 The component lifecycle is very important - we don't want to be calling our API at the wrong time, or multiple times with the same data!
 If we tried to fetch data in our `render` method, it would make a request every time props or state changed.
 This would create lots of unnecessary requests.
+A similar problem is solved when using `useEffect` by the dependencies array.

 As we saw above, `componentDidMount` is called only once when the component is first rendered and so it is an ideal place for making requests.
-Let's look at an example ([interactive example](https://codesandbox.io/s/4rkovwq0kw)):
+Let's look at an example ([interactive example](https://codesandbox.io/s/data-fetching-problem-with-class-components-4rkovwq0kw?file=/src/MartianPhotoFetcher.js)):

 ```js
 class MartianPhotoFetcher extends Component {